IbcAlpha/IBC/userguide.md

 #### Interactive Brokers Trader Workstation

-Before running IBController, you will need to download and install the **offline** version of Trader Workstation from the [Interactive Brokers](http://www.interactivebrokers.com/) website.
+Before running TwsAutomater, you will need to download and install the **offline** version of Trader Workstation from the [Interactive Brokers](http://www.interactivebrokers.com/) website.

 The location of the TWS dowloads page on IB's website varies from time to time,